 I’ve spent the better part of my life being invited into other people’s families, and trying to expose all those naked emperors.
 The parent who refuses to face their addiction, or insists they hit their kids only when they deserve it, or that their marital conflict is none of their kids business.

 Trying to confront people with the truth can be challenging and stressful.
-After all, they do shoot the messenger, and speaking truth to power is indeed dangerous.
-But you cannot overcome a problem that you cannot face.
+After all, they do shoot the messenger, and speaking truth to power has proven time and again to be dangerous.
+But you can’t overcome a problem that you won’t face.

 When kids speak the truth, they come from a place of love and acceptance.
 They only see the world as it is, they don’t judge it.
 That part is learned.
 Our relationship with the truth starts at this point in life, when we learn if it’s okay to speak our truth or if we have to lie.